Walt Lampi | The Voice of Zion August 2018 --

 As escorts, let us take on the responsibility to seek that which makes peace with and confirms another in faith (Rom.
 14:19).
 What does it mean?
-How does
+How does it take place?

 God’s own are able to be peacemakers (Matt.
 5:9) because they have the gospel which is “the power of God.”
 A peace broken by sin can only be made and maintained through the preaching of forgiveness in Jesus’ name and blood.
 Peace and love open the heart to grow in the grace and knowledge of Jesus Christ.